benedmunds/phptownhall.com/source/_posts/2014-02-15-episode-19-jeffrey-laracasts-bdfls.markdown

 duration: "00:59:25"
 ---

-Well known PHP/Laravel nice-guy [Jeffrey Way] from [NetTuts] and [Laracasts] joins regular guest [Zack Kitzmiller] to discuss the wonderful world of
-Laravel once again.
-This time tje discussion focuses on some of the silly complaints people have with an otherwise wonderful system, and on the reusability of its packages.
+Well known PHP/Laravel nice-guy [Jeffrey Way] from [NetTuts] and [Laracasts] joins regular guest [Zack Kitzmiller] to discuss the wonderful world of Laravel once again.
+This time the discussion focuses on some of the silly complaints people have with an otherwise wonderful system, and on the reusability of its packages.

 <iframe width="640" height="360" src="//www.youtube.com/embed/L6YEgfnHOpo" frameborder="0" allowfullscreen></iframe>